 You can also add a few drops of hair conditioner or white vinegar to the rinse water to help keep the silk as soft and smooth as the day you bought it.

-Wash your Bamboo Sheets by themselves in cold water (Max.
+Wash your Bamboo and/or Eucalyptus Sheets by themselves in cold water (Max.
 30C OR 86F) on a gentle cycle.

 Washing your sheets separately from other fabrics is very important because more abrasive fabrics, zippers, fasteners, hooks, etc can cause piling and wear.